mlarocca/mlarocca.github.com/_posts/2014-01-18-join_promise.markdown

 If you know how promises and deferred work in JavaScript, or if you have read the posts linked above, you should know what we need here: while step _1 -> A1_ and _2 -> A2_ can be performed using callbacks, step _(A1 & A2) -> C_ needs a new way: the **_when_** method, which is specifically designed to synch parallel tasks!

-In jQuery, _$.when()_ creates a new promise which will be resolved if both promises inside are resolved, or rejected if one of the promises fails.
+In __jQuery__, _$.when()_ creates a new promise which will be resolved if both promises inside are resolved, or rejected if one of the promises fails.
 You can pass any number of arguments to _when_, and it takes even non-promise ones: they will be treated as a resolved promise.

 One more caveat that needs to be mentioned before proceeding to the final version of our code: if _then()_ is passed a function which returns a promise object, the new promise will have the same behaviour as the returned promise; if, on the other hand, _then()_ is passed a function which returns a value, the value becomes the value of the new object.